GluuFederation/tutorials/agama-blogs/docs/Agama-flow.md

 ![alt text](image.png)

 - `Qualified Name`: It is same name which you added during flow file creation.
 Curretly there is no feature to rename flow.
 You need to delete and create new one with new name.
+[More details](https://docs.jans.io/v1.1.0/agama/language-reference/#header-basics)

 - `Is this a top-level flow?`: This feature help to prevent flows to be launched directly from a web browser.
 It's a security measure to avoid end-users triggering flows at will.
 If it is `true` then user can trigger it from browser otherwise not.
-Agama-lab uses it to populate `noDirectLaunch` me
+Agama-lab uses it to populate `noDirectLaunch` property in `ads.json` and `project.json`.
+[More Details](https://docs.jans.io/v1.1.0/agama/language-reference/#header-basics)

+- `Timeout (seconds)`: This is the maximum amount of time the end-user can take to fully complete a flow.
+[More Details](https://docs.jans.io/v1.1.0/agama/language-reference/#header-basics)

+- `Inputs`: Flows may receive inputs from their callers.
+[More Details](https://docs.jans.io/v1.1.0/agama/language-reference/#inputs)

+- `Configuration variable name`: It used to define config variable name.
+The `Configs` keyword may be used to designate a variable so the flow's properties can be accessed in the code.
+These properties are usually provided when the flow is created - normally through an administrative tool.
+This process varies from engine to engine.